jonlee48/gwu_nn/README.md

 This branch adds CNN functionality to the GWU NN library for the final course project.
 Features implemented in this branch by Jonathan Lee.

-This branch will include code for inputting the image, implementing convolutional layers, pooling layers, and a flattening layer.
-The new layers will have to support forward and backward propagation as implemented in the GWU NN.
-I plan on training a network on the MNIST handwritten digits dataset and comparing the model accuracy against some existing models.
+This branch includes code for the implementation of convolutional layers, pooling layers, and a flattening layer (implemented in `layers.py`).
+The new layers support forward and backward propagation as structured in the GWU NN.
+I trained a CNN binary classifier on the MNIST handwritten digits dataset and compared the model performance against a dense network.
+On a small set of input data, the CNN scored an 89% accuracy compared to the 79% accuracy of the Dense network.

+## Running the Code
+- `demo.ipynb` - run as a Jupyter Notebook.
+Contains the CNN and Dense network trained on MNIST dataset.
+- `test.ipynb` - Contains some initial tests and visualizations of forward and backward propagation for the Convolutional layer.
+- `one_hot_encoding.ipynb` - Contains my attempt at training a CNN multi-classifier on the 10 different digits.
+Did not work due to issues with the softmax activation function back propagation.

 ## Resources
-### Articles:
--	Building a CNN using Numpy from scratch (includes python code) https://towardsdatascience.com/building-convolutional-neural-network-using-numpy-from-scratch-b30aac50e50a
--	cnn-numpy (includes python code) https://github.com/neuron-whisperer/cnn-numpy
-### Textbooks:
 - Deep Learning from Scratch with Python from First Principles by Seth Weidman, Chapter 5 CNNs
   - Explains the math of forward and backward propagation as well as some python code
-- Python Machine Learning by Sebastian Reschka, Chapter 15 CNNs
-  - Has some good visuals on how CNNs work